SDGforskning/sdg-strings/SDG03_query_action_WoS.md

     OR "yellow fever"
     OR "sexually transmitted disease$" OR "sexually transmitted infection$" OR "syphilis"
+    OR "lower respiratory infection$"
+    OR "coronavirus" OR "covid" OR "middle east respiratory syndrome" OR "MERS" OR "severe acute respiratory syndrome" OR "SARS"
+    OR "crimean-congo haemorrhagic fever" OR "viral haemorrhagic fever$" OR "ebola"
+    OR "plague"
+    OR "rift valley fever"
+    OR "zika virus"

     OR "amebiasis"
     OR "cryptosporidiosis" OR "cryptosporidium infection$"